Sohi07/Sohi07/README.md

 ## Hi there 🌻, I am Sohini!

 🎓 I'm a passionate tech learner and developer currently diving deep into:
-- 💻 Frontend development with React & Tailwind
+- 💻 Frontend development with React and integretion of Backend with Firebase
-- ⚙️ Backend basics with Node.js, Express & MongoDB

-🚀 I'm building impactful projects like **Teach for Good** — a platform to connect volunteers with NGOs to make education more accessible.
+I'm building impactful projects like **Teach for Good** — a platform to connect volunteers with NGOs to make education more accessible.

 🌱 Currently learning:
+- Building cool ML Models
 - Backend development
 - API integration
-- Building cool ML Models

 🧠 Open to:
 - Collaborating on real-world projects